Household Chemical Accidents In New York State

 Jed Dietrich, Esq.
-Is Regarded to be a Best Lawyer of America, and With Over Twenty Years of Experience is Prepared to Represent Individuals Injured as a Result of Exposure to Hazardous Household Chemicals.
+Is Prepared to Represent Individuals Injured as a Result of Exposure to Hazardous Household Chemicals.

 New York State recently became the first state to implement stringent policies regarding household cleaning products.
 Launched as part of an Earth Week innovation, the Household Cleaning Product Information Disclosure Program has the twofold goal of requiring manufacturers to list all of the chemicals present in home cleaning products and to limit the use of perchloroethylene, a chemical typically used for dry cleaning.
 Knowing what is included in cleaning products allows households to make informed choices when it comes to the chemicals they choose to expose themselves and their loved ones to.